 His work is frequently cited as an authoritative source by the media.
 Barna has been hailed as “the most quoted person in the Christian Church today” and has been named by various media as one of the nation’s most influential Christian leaders.

 Barna remains a frequent speaker at ministry conferences around the world, sharing insights from his various research projects.
 In addition to his current role at Arizona Christian University, he previously taught at several universities and seminaries.
 Barna was also the teaching pastor of a large, multi-ethnic church; an elder in several churches; and has helped to start several churches.

 After graduating summa cum laude from Boston College, Barna earned two Master’s degrees from Rutgers University and has a doctorate from Dallas Baptist University.

-After attending high school and college together, George and his wife Nancy married in 1978.
-They have three adopted daughters and two grandchilden, live on the central California coast, and attend Mission Church in Ventura.
-He enjoys reading, music, rooting for the Yankees and Lakers, and relaxing on the beach.
+George was born in New York City, spent his early years on Long Island, and later moved to Princeton, NJ.
+After attending high school and college together, George and his wife Nancy married in 1978, the same year they accepted Jesus Christ as their Lord and savior.
+They have three adopted daughters and three grandchildren, and live on the central California coast.
+He enjoys reading novels, performing and listening to music, viewing fine art, rooting for the Yankees and Lakers, and experiencing the ocean.